gipi/electronics-notes/docs/oscillator.md

  - Choosing the Right Crystal and Caps for your Design ([post](https://blog.adafruit.com/2012/01/24/choosing-the-right-crystal-and-caps-for-your-design/)
  - Microcontroller Oscillator Circuit Design Considerations ((PDF)[http://www.freescale.com/files/microcontrollers/doc/app_note/AN1706.pdf])
  - [Tutorial](http://www.electronics-tutorials.ws/oscillator/crystal.html) about crystals with pratical example of circuit using them.
+ - [Video](https://www.youtube.com/watch?v=eYVOdlK15Og) with simple example of oscillators (with a little bit of oscilloscope)